 In a world where the Gods themselves talk to mortals through chosen beings called seers, Lumi is born to parents who don’t want to give her up to the temple.
 But, one can’t escape one’s destiny and Lumi’s destiny is irrevocably entwined with the destiny of Astra, the woman slated to be queen and with … More The Foreseen by Noor De Olinad

 A new case walks into renowned criminal lawyer, Perry Mason’s office in the form of Bishop Mallory- who stutters.
 But, bishops don’t stutter.
 From there begins the chase into a case that takes on a new challenge with every turn it takes and puts Mason in the cross hairs where he’s putting his very career … More The Case of the Stuttering Bishop by Erle Stanley Gardner

-Savithri’s Special Room And Other Stories by Manu Bhattathiri I was traveling yesterday and my travel companion was this anthology by Manu Bhattathiri.
+I was traveling yesterday and my travel companion was this anthology by Manu Bhattathiri.
 It’s not a big book; I finished in the three hours that my flight lasted.
 But, it leaves you with a big feeling.
-Savithri’s Special Room opens with a random discussion about … More Savithri’s Special Room And Other Stories
+Savithri’s Special Room opens with a random discussion about winters in the village of Karuthapuzha.
+Apparently, it … More Savithri’s Special Room And Other Stories

 Since I’m coming off the high of a good fantasy read, today I want to talk about world-building in a fantasy.
 Now, let me just lay it out here that I’m not a professional writer, nor have sold books; all I’m going to do is speak from the perspective of a reader who loves to … More A Reader’s Perspective: World-Building in a Fantasy